Even though molybdenum is in all of our bodies right now, it’s not a super well-known substance. Yet it’s actually very important to human health.

 For starters, it helps ensure proper function of certain enzyme-dependent processes, including the metabolism of iron, which is a vital nutrient that helps move oxygen throughout the body.
 It also helps the body detoxify numerous harmful substances.

-It’s not hard to obtain molybdenum health benefits by eating healthy foods like lentils and lima beans.
+It’s not hard to obtain molybdenum health benefits by eating healthy foods like lima beans and lentils nutrition.
 The amount of molybdenum in food sources that come from the ground (plant sources) is determined by the content of it in the soil in which the food was grown.

 Another one of the many interesting molybdenum facts is that in addition to its presence in soil, it can be found in water to varying degrees.
 It’s also the 54th most common element in the Earth’s crust.